rob2universe/cc-gcp/README.md

 # cc-gcp

-The projects helps to setup CAMUNDA Cloud Self-Managed on Google CLoud Platform.
+The projects helps to setup CAMUNDA Cloud Self-Managed on Google Cloud Platform.

 ## Environment Setup